-To assure security, the environment in which the development takes place is made secure with controllable accesses having traceability.
+- To assure security, the environment in which the development takes place is made secure with controllable accesses having traceability.
 Access to the development building is strictly monitored by a security person.
 Visitors must sign a log book and record the time of arrival and time of departure to the building.
 All visitors are escorted by authorized personnel at all times.
-All authorized personnel involved fully understand the importance and the rigid implementation of the defined security procedures.

-The development begins with the TOE's specification.
-All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements.

-Reticles and photomasks are generated from the verified IC database.
+All authorized personnel involved fully understand the importance and the rigid implementation of the defined security procedures. - The development begins with the TOE's specification.
+All parties in contact with sensitive information are required to abide by Non-Disclosure Agreements. - Reticles and photomasks are generated from the verified IC database.
+These are manufactured by Maskshop (see address in [PLC]), for wafer fab processing undertaken as per [PLC].
 The reticles and photomasks are then shipped in a secure manner to the wafer fab processing facilities.